Formal Relationships Between Geometrical and Classical Models for Concurrency: Relating models for concurrency

+and the labeling function is defined by~$\ell(a_1,s,a_2)=(a_1,a_2)$.
+The requirement that~$I$ is symmetric induces the symmetry of the HDA.
+The functor is defined in the obvious way on morphisms.

-\begin{theorem} These two operations can be extended to a functor $\ACR\to\H$ which is right adjoint to a functor~$\H\to\ACR$, where~$\H$ is the full subcategory of~$\nHDA{2}$ whose objects are 1-deterministic HDA.
-The induced comonad on~$\ACR$ is the identity and the adjunction induces an equivalence of categories if we restrict further~$\H$ to the full subcategory of deterministic HDA. \end{theorem}
+\begin{theorem} These functors form an adjunction between~$\sACR$ and~$\nsHDA{2}$.
+The induced comonad on~$\sACR$ is the identity and the adjunction induces an equivalence of categories if we restrict~$\nsHDA{2}$ to the full subcategory of strongly labeled HDA.
+Moreover, this adjunction lifts to an adjunction between~$\ACR$ and~$\nHDA{2}$ with similar properties. \end{theorem}

-By Lemma~\ref{lemma:free-cset}, this induces an adjunction between~$\ACR$ and the full subcategory of~$\HDA$ whose objects are 1-deterministic HDA.
+By composing with an adjunction given by Proposition~\ref{prop:psh-adj}, this induces an adjunction between~$\ACR$ and~$\HDA$.